-If you want to turn your dream of owning your own home into sweet reality, here are the steps you need to take.
+Want to turn your dream of owning your own home into sweet reality?
+Here's how...

 1. Find a job